 #12: Rock, Paper, Scissors

 Teach your students this popular game and hold your own rock, paper, scissors competition.
 You can have students partner up and play rock, paper, scissors.
 You will monitor the games, and if you have a teacher’s aide or parent volunteer, they can help too.
 Play for fun or hold your own classroom competition, setting up a simple bracket to find the champion.
 To avoid students getting too rough, have them stand a few feet apart and do the motions in the air.

 I hope these low-prep ice breaker games for kindergarten are helpful for you as you head back to school and focus on building classroom community.
 Want more ideas and tips on building community?
 This blog post has you covered!
-As always, you can adapt these games to work for you and your students, both in the classroom and virtually.
+As always, you can adapt these games to work for you and your students.
 Do you have any great ice breaker game ideas?
 Share them with me!